 That the Syngenta Foundation has given birth to Farmforce; otherwise we would not be speaking about all these exciting topics right now.
 They have done such a great and thorough job in defining key properties of the product, that we have been able to scale.
 They have also given us considerable independence in how we operate, allowing us to foster a pragmatic and tenacious approach to solving first-mile problems.

 What could the Syngenta Foundation have done better?

 Nothing, as far as I can see.
 You started us, but also let us grow independently while being an adolescent.
 Now that we’re starting to grow up, we would like to see what more we can do together to solve the big challenges in the world.

 You say «We see the need and demand for ICT tools to support a more globally connected and digitized supply chain».
 Which missing tools are needed most?
 What can we expect from Farmforce in the next few years?

 By the end of 2022, we are looking to have strengthened our brand as a premier provider of data on sustainable practices in food’s first mile, giving consumers more clarity.
 We are also working to create better solutions for the farmers and other entrepreneurs already using the platform.
 We also need to simplify the farmer’s participation in our SaaS ecosystem.
 One of the things we have in our roadmap is to extend our solution with a tool that will sit in the hands of the actual farmer.
 In that respect, farmers will be able to use our solutions more frequently without much need for an agent’s intervention.
 This will also bring more benefits directly to the farmer, our customers, and to indirect value chains.

 Looking forward, where do you aim to be as a company in 2030?

 Obviously, to become a profitable and sustainable company.
 In a longer timeframe, our major aims are to gather 50 million farmers on the platform by 2030.
-This is to quantify empirically the improvement on farmers’ livelihoods and protection of the environment through the adoption of our solutions.
+This is to quantify the improvement of farmers’ livelihoods and protection of the environment empirically through adopting our solutions.